Launch App

 No. Templar is an open to everyone protocol.
 There are no plans for mandatory KYC.
 Optional whitelisting may be supported in the future for custom market types.

 Templar supports native assets on multiple chains via MPC, Chain Signatures, and NEAR Intents.
-It avoids bridges and wrappers, letting users borrow/lend directly from BTC, ETH, ADA, DOGE, and other chains using a unified interface.
+It avoids bridges and wrappers, letting users borrow/lend directly from BTC, ETH, SOL, XLM, ADA, DOGE, and other chains using a unified interface.

 The new Passkey feature allows users to interact with Templar smart contracts while only having the ability to send and receive your preferred crypto asset.